adiganesh93/ARM/README.md

  – Presented the most interesting and signiﬁcant rules which could predict “Attrition”.

- – Provided interpretations of the above chosen association rules and also discuseds why I considered them interesting and signiﬁcant.
+ – Provided interpretations of the above chosen association rules and also discussed why I considered them interesting and signiﬁcant.